2'-Fucosyllactose

 2′-Fucosyllactose (2′-FL) is a fucosylated neutral trisaccharide composed of L-fucose, D-galactose, and D-glucose units.
 It is the most prevalent human milk oligosaccharide (HMO) naturally present in human breast milk, making up about 30% of all of HMOs.
 It was first discovered in the 1950s in human milk.
 The oligosaccharide's primary isolation technique has been in use since 1972.

 Structure

 2′-FL consists of an L-fucose monomer in the α stereochemical configuration linked at the first carbon to a monomer of D-galactose in the β stereochemical configuration at the second carbon, which is in turn linked at the first carbon to a monomer of D-glucose (which may be in either the α or β configuration) at the fourth carbon.

 Production

 The compound may be biosynthesized in quantity using E. coli.

 Metabolism

-hugoThe metabolic pathway for GDP--fucose and 2′-fucosyllactose (2-FL) biosynthesis in recombinant E. coli.
+The metabolic pathway for GDP--fucose and 2′-fucosyllactose (2-FL) biosynthesis in recombinant E. coli.

+Human systemic metabolism of intact 2'-FL is limited.
+Like other HMOs, it is resistant to human digestive enzymes in the upper gut, meaning it reaches the colon relatively intact.

+The key site of 2'-FL metabolism is the intestinal microbiome.
+First, fucose is cleaved by α-fucosidases produced by gut bacteria such as Bifidobacterium spp. and Akkermansia spp..
+The remaining lactose moiety is processed by β-galactosidases and other glycosidases.

+Further microbial fermentation results in short-chain fatty acids, such as acetate, as well as lactate, 1,2-propanediol, and butyrate.